 “If you think about these risks, you need to also evaluate if you have the right type of staff.
 But if you don’t — are you working with the right company that has those threat hunters or that capability to make sure that you’re being taken care of?”
 Moffett says.

 Moffett also raises the issue that not all state and local organizations are equal when it comes to access to broadband and reliable connectivity.
 That may limit the flexibility some agencies can provide to their employees.
 Moffett says that in recognition of the imbalance of broadband access, Cisco’s Country Digitization Acceleration Group has been partnering with governments to address this disparity.

 Moffett says that Cisco has partnered with states like Arizona, and cities like Dallas, to install new wireless access points in local libraries.

-“One of the coolest ones is we partnered with Canutillo school district in Texas to extend broadband using our fast, reliable [Ultra-Reliable Wireless Backhaul], in partnership with our Meraki solution, to put access points out to some of the areas where ,” shares Moffett.
+“One of the coolest ones is we partnered with Canutillo school district in Texas to extend broadband using our fast, reliable [Ultra-Reliable Wireless Backhaul], in partnership with our Meraki solution, to put access points out to some of the areas where [access is challenging],” shares Moffett.

 Listen to the podcast for the full conversation on the future of work in state and local government.
 You can hear more coverage of “IT Modernization in Government” on our StateScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.